New Acft Calculator

 We are thrilled to present our new ACFT calculator, developed to simplify the process for military personnel to get ready for the Army Combat Fitness Test (ACFT).
 The ACFT is a modern physical fitness test that has taken the place of the Army Physical Fitness Test (APFT) as the standard for assessing physical readiness in the Army.

-READ Acft Grading
+READ Acft Deadlift Weight

 Our new calculator is a straightforward tool that enables you to key in your age, sex, and other pertinent details to compute your ACFT score.
 With the new ACFT test being more demanding and inclusive than the old APFT, it is critical to possess an accurate and dependable tool to help you prepare.